By Nancy Armitage

 Metropolitan Museum of Art (NYC): 100’s of master oil paintings were donate to this museum from Collis & Arabella Huntington’s No. 2 East 57th Street NYC Mansion.
 In the name of Collis P. Huntington, actually donated by Archer M. Huntington.

 San Francisco Museums of Fine Arts, DeYoung SF, CA: his mother Mrs. Collis P. Huntington’s (Arabella) portrait by French artist: Alexandre Cabanel.
-Also numerous paintings & his mother’s turtle combs, laces, a set of gold Sevres knives (Blue & white enamel) with pink roses & birds.
+Also, numerous paintings & his mother’s turtle combs, belguim and French laces, a set of gold Sevres knives (Blue & white enamel) with pink roses & birds, Roman dinner plate with maroon rim and gold with man and woman in the middle of plate.
+Large amount of French Louis XV furniture, rug, paintings and forte (small piano).

 Yale University Murals gift of Archer M. Huntington in 1926; the murals actually came from his parents Arabella Huntington & Collis Huntington’s Mansion on No. 2 E. 57th Street NYC.
 These half moon shape murals were commissioned in 1892.
 These paintings of master American painters were from Elihu Vedder, Edwin Howland Blashfield, & Harry Siddons Mowbray.
 Like “Cupid with Bow & Arrows “The Archer” by Blashfield; Mowbray focused on the nine muses.
 Also great Louis XV Furniture was donated.